 Which Rab waterproof jacket is best?

 Ok, so if there’s no best insulated jacket, there’s probably no best Rab waterproof jacket either is there?
 Well, that’s probably true.
 That said, the trade-offs with waterproof jackets aren’t quite so complex – primarily you’re trading off weight, breathability and waterproof performance – and to a certain extent if you pay more you can just get an objectively ‘better’ jacket.
-So, while we still don’t think there is any one jacket that is perfect for all users under all circumstances, we are pretty impressed by the new Kinetic Alpine 2.0 jacket.
+So, while we still don’t think there is any one jacket that is perfect for all users under all circumstances, we are pretty impressed by the new Kinetic Alpine 2.0 jacket (our review here).
 Waterproof, breathable, and surprisingly comfortable with the new Proflex soft and stretchy but waterproof material; it’s a really good all-round buy.

 Can you machine-wash a Rab jacket?

 This one comes up a lot, but fortunately the answer is that you sure can.
 Rab waterproof jackets, down jackets, and synthetic jackets can all be machine-washed but it is important that you read the care instructions and the guides on Rab’s website for each type of item.
 In particular, it’s important not to use your regular detergent, but to use a specialist technical fabric cleaner like Nikwax Tech Wash.
 In addition, when washing a down jacket, you need to dry it in the tumble-dryer (ideally with a couple of tennis balls or tumble dryer balls) to make sure the down is fully dry and fluffed up again.

 You can check our our guide on how to wash a down jacket as well!